-The Building an Accessible Future for the Humanities Project is organizing four 2-day workshops during which participants will learn about technologies, design standards, and accessibility issues associated with the use of digital environments.
+The Building an Accessible Future for the Humanities Project is organizing five 2-day workshops during which participants will learn about technologies, design standards, and accessibility issues associated with the use of digital environments.
 (See workshop Agenda for details.)

 Where and When